The Trail Blazers Foundation

 For Schools: Open October – December

 Available October through December: Take it to the Court for Education sponsored by Wells Fargo: Wells Fargo funds $100,000 in grants to teachers and schools across Oregon and SW Washington to support their academic, art, athletic, or community programs.
-This application is now closed and will reopen in the fall of 2017.
-This year’s recipients will be announced in February 2017.
+Apply for your school by January 1, 2018.

 LIVE Grants: General operating support or program funding is available to 501c3 organizations that connect underserved youth to the environment for education, preservation, and employment.

 LEARN Grant: General operating support or program funding is available to 501c3 organizations supporting youth to graduate from high school or ensure they hit the many academic benchmarks critical to achieving this goal.

 PLAY Grants presented by Nike: General operating support or program funding is available to 501c3 organizations promoting access to sport and physical activity for youth and families.